DOCTOR WHO

 Alan Camlann

 - Believe it or not, the Sixth Doctor, Peri and Frobisher's journey to Peladon was almost entirely unexpected.
-The Ghosts of Peladon began, originally, as a short story intended for A Sparkle of Doctors - Volume 1.
+The Ghosts of Peladon began, originally, as a short story intended for A Sparkle of Doctors: Volume 1.
 However, it soon became clear, during the development process, that a much richer tale remained to be told.
 To that end, this novella features a prominent element of that collection in a cameo appearance.
-As well as a nod or two to several short stories featured in the A Sparkle of Doctors trilogy.
+As well as a nod to The Time Lord All Tattered and Torn.
+A tale yet to come for the Sixth Doctor.

 - The village of Walpole owes its name to one of the first originators of Gothic fiction, Horace Walpole.
 Author of The Castle of Otranto.
 Similarly, its sister village, Stokebram, is a distortion of another prominent author in the genre, Bram Stoker of Dracula fame.
 There's more than a touch of Hammer Horror to the tale told here.